-Because Common Ground is a small school - with just 195 students - every student is known well.
+Because Common Ground is a small school - with just 225 students - every student is known well.
 Our highly qualified teachers challenge them individually and link them to the learning experiences they need.
 We are committed to educating the whole child, and attending to the students' social-emotional and ethical development.

 The school year is divided into two 20-week semesters: Fall and Spring.
 Each semester, students receive a new schedule.
-Each Semester, students take five courses and participate in guidance and academic support and enrichment sessions.
-Students earning full credit will receive 7.5 credits a year.
+Each Semester, students take eight courses and participate in guidance sessions.
+Students earning full credit could receive up to 8.25 credits a year.